 The emissions from inhalers are indeed small relative to emissions from power generation, transport, agriculture, and other sectors – they are thousands of times smaller in terms of CO2-equivalent.
 However, this does not mean that the problem can simply be ignored.
 There are several reasons why:

-- Hydrofluorocarbons are being phased out due to the impact their use in refrigeration and air conditioning is having in developing nations.
-Soon R-134a will not be manufactured anymore and an alternative must be found anyway.
+- Hydrofluorocarbons are being phased down due to the impact their use is having in developing nations.
+The production of R-134a will decrease, its cost will rise, and an alternative must be found.
 The pharmaceutical industry only consumes a few percent of the world supply of R-134a and cannot sustain the market on its own.

 - In one year, a typical asthma sufferer will generate an equivalent amount of greenhouse gas from their inhaler use as taking a New York to London plane flight.
 Given that consumers are now very conscious of their carbon footprint, there is a strong market demand for an inhaler which will give environmentally conscious consumers peace of mind.

 - Eliminating emissions from inhalers is relatively cheap and easy compared to the cost and difficulty of transitioning our energy and transport infrastructure.
 Phase-out of HFCs is one relatively easy step to take when addressing greenhouse gas reduction targets.
-Australia is leading the way in HFC reduction for this reason.
+Australia is leading the way in HFC phase down targets for this reason.